simon-ritchie/apysc/docs_src/source/graphics_move_to_and_line_to.md

 sprite.graphics.line_to(x=150, y=50)

 # Draw the line from the current point (250, 50) to the
 # destination point (50, 150).
-This will change the line
+This calling changes the line
 # to the polyline.
 sprite.graphics.line_to(x=50, y=150)